Frederick Augustus Ross

 Frederick Augustus Ross (December 25, 1796 – April 13, 1883) was a Presbyterian New School clergyman in both Kingsport, Tennessee, and Huntsville, Alabama, slave owner, publisher and pro-slavery author of the book Slavery As Ordained of God (1857).

+American singer Diana Ross's great-grandfather, Frederick Ross, was born on the Rotherwood plantation.

 Early life

-Ross was born in Cumberland County, Virginia, the son of David Ross, a wealthy businessman in Richmond, Virginia, who had emigrated from Scotland in the mid-18th century.
+Ross was born in Cumberland County, Virginia, the son of David Ross, a wealthy businessman in Richmond who had emigrated from Scotland in the mid-18th century.
 Ross was educated at Dickinson College in Carlisle, Pennsylvania, with the class of 1815, although he did not graduate with his class.

 Ministry

 During 1818, Ross entered into the Presbyterian ministry, emancipated his slaves, and then moved to Kingsport, Tennessee, where he had his massive Rotherwood mansion constructed on the Netherland Inn Road.
 Ross had his daughter, Rowena, educated at boarding schools in the northern United States.

-Ross became pastor of Old Kingsport Presbyterian Church in 1826, and in 1828 he briefly labored as an evangelist in both Kentucky and Ohio.
+Ross became pastor of Old Kingsport Presbyterian Church in 1826, and in 1828 he briefly labored as an evangelist in Kentucky and Ohio.
 During the eruption of the Old School–New School controversy division of the Presbyterian general assembly in 1837 and 1838, Ross aligned himself with the New School branch, and he remained as pastor of the Old Kingsport Presbyterian Church until 1852.
 Beginning in 1855, Ross became pastor of the First Presbyterian Church in Huntsville, Alabama, holding this charge until 1875 and continuing as pastor emeritus until his death in 1883.